wowletsgo/mint-cookie-grabber/README.md

 Mint Version: v1.2 (latest)

-If you are confused on how to get mint cookie grabber click releases on the right and download the .zip file shown called "mint-grabber"
+If you are confused on how to get mint cookie grabber click code on the top and download the .zip file shown called "source-code"

 For installation:
 1. Go into the instructions folder